-This is the fourth post in our series about the Oreo Cookie Strategy for successful website production.
+This is the fourth post in our series about the Oreo Cookie Strategy defining a web development strategy for successful website production.
 It will show you how to make the website development process part of your successful website redesign.

 If you just found us, you can access the earlier posts here: